fin-officer/invocr/README.md

 ---

 <div align="center">
-  Made with ❤️ by the InvOCR Team
+  Made with ❤️ by the Tom Sapletta
 </div>
 poetry install